 Please feel free to contact the Centre Director, Professor Bruce Drinkwater at email@example.com if you have any questions – we are happy to discuss any aspect in more detail.

 Once we receive your application and if you meet the entry requirements (see below) we will contact you to arrange a preliminary discussion about the CDT and the available projects, universities and sponsoring companies.
 At the end of this discussion, suitable candidates will be linked to a particular university, project and industrial sponsor based on their research preferences.

 Step 3.
 Interview

 Shortlisted applicants are then invited for academic and industrial interviews.
 At these interviews, your engineering and scientific knowledge, understanding, and ability to discuss and solve problems will be explored in depth.

-Applicants should have or expect to obtain a 1st class or a good 2.1 degree or Masters in engineering or physical science.
+Applicants should have or expect to obtain a 1st class, good 2.1 degree or Masters in engineering or physical science.
 In our experience the best candidates can use their knowledge to solve technical problems, are interested in useful research, are well-organised and are good communicators.

 A number of studentships each year are fully funded (fees and stipends) by EPSRC.
-EPSRC funded courses and are open only to UK and EU applicants who have been resident in the UK for at least 3 years immediately preceding the start of the course.
+This EPSRC funding is open only to UK and EU applicants who have been resident in the UK for at least 3 years immediately preceding the start of the course.
 More specifically the student must:

 - Have settled status in the UK, meaning they have no restrictions on how long they can stay, AND